dbushy727/movie-prompt/README.md

 [React Docs](https://reactjs.org/)

-## APIs
-You are free to use whatever API's you choose that complete the app.
-There may or may not be some API's that already aggregate Movie Ratings from different sources like IMDB/Rotten Tomato.
-We should avoid using one API for all rating sources for the sake of the prompt, and use at least 2 API's for movie ratings.

 ## Testing
 We should aim to test the application, so we feel confident that our application works as expected, and is easy to make changes with confidence.